Hawking radiation on the lattice from Floquet and local Hamiltonian quench dynamics: Local Hamiltonian dynamics

-In the local model with periodic boundary conditions, the site-dependent hopping term $t_j = t(ja)$ interpolates smoothly (on the lattice scale) between a constant value $-t<0$ in the region $j\lesssim j_b$ and $j\gtrsim j_w$, which represents the analogue of the region inside the black hole, to a constant value $t>0$ in the region $j_b\lesssim j \lesssim j_w$ representing the analogue of flat space outside the black hole.
-The specific $t(x)$ profile that we have used in our numerics is shown in figure \eqref{fig:Freqs_local} (c).
-In Fig. \ref{fig:Freqs_local} (a-b) we show the dispersion relation for the quench Hamiltonian using $t_j = t$, representing the outside region, and $t_j = -t$, representing the inside region.
-Note that there is a gapless mode at $k = 0$ which is right-moving on the outside, and left-moving on the inside.
+Note that, as was already mentioned, there is again a gapless mode at $k = 0$ which is right-moving on the outside and left-moving on the inside.
 As we are working with a strictly local model, there is now also an additional gapless right-moving mode in the inside region at $k=k^*_{in}<0$ (which is occupied in the Minkowski ground state), and an additional left-moving gapless mode at $k=k^*_{out}>0$ in the outside region (which is unoccupied in the Minkowski ground state).
-These additional modes correspond to the `doubler' modes in Fig.\ref{fig:cartoon}(c).
+These additional modes correspond to the ``doubler'' modes in Fig.\ \ref{fig:cartoon}(c).

 The terms in the Hamiltonian proportional to $\mu$ generate a dispersion $-\mu a^2k^2/2$ at small $k$, so they do not contribute to the velocity of the zero momentum mode.
-Nevertheless, these terms are crucial because without them, the inside ($t_j<0$) and outside ($t_j>0$) regions are only weakly coupled.
-We find that for the Hawking effect to occur, the value of $\mu$ should be larger than the surface gravity $\kappa = a\partial_x t(x)|_{x=x_b}>0$.
-The precise value of $\mu$ does not matter, and we will take $\mu = 0.5 t$.
-We note that our Hamiltonian differs from previously studied lattice models, obtained by discretizing a Dirac fermion in a black hole spacetime \cite{LewisVidal,YangLiu,ShiYang}, exactly by the terms proportional to $\mu$.
+Nevertheless, these terms are crucial because without them, the inside ($\gamma_j<0$) and outside ($\gamma_j>0$) regions are only weakly coupled.
+We find that for the Hawking effect to occur, the value of $\mu$ should be larger than the surface gravity $\kappa = a\partial_x \gamma(x)|_{x=x_b}>0$.
+The precise value of $\mu$ does not matter, and we will take $\mu = 0.5 \gamma$.
+We note that our Hamiltonian differs from previously studied lattice models, obtained by discretizing a Dirac fermion in a black hole spacetime \cite{YangLiu,ShiYang}, exactly by the terms proportional to $\mu$.
 Also note that the third term in \eqref{local} does not contribute to the dynamics (on particle-number eigenstates).